 And, if I’m going outside just to enjoy some time in the sun, I always make sure I have it on!
 (Oh, how I miss porch sitting with my sweet girl Maizey!)

 You can use Dew Skin alone or on top of your moisturizer if you have dry skin.
 I recommend applying it on top of your moisturizer since it’s not really designed to be used as your main moisturizer and moisturizers have other ingredients to help protect your skin.
 But, it’s certainly better than nothing.
 It may take a few minutes to fully absorb given the SPF, so don’t be alarmed if your skin looks a little greasy at first!

 Dew Skin has a really light feel to it so it doesn’t feel heavy on the skin like some BBs and CCs I used to wear.
-I don’t even mind working out in Dew Skin and when I was hitting the gym in the mornings multiple times a week for personal training, I would apply it before my workout.
-I like just a little bit of coverage before I face the world. 🙂 Most days when I get ready for the day, I follow the Dew Skin with Skin Twin Foundation (review here) for a little more coverage or at the very least, the Skin Twin Creamy Concealer (review here) for my under-eye circles and reddish nose!
+I don’t even mind running or riding the Peloton with Dew Skin on.
+I like just a little bit of coverage before I face the world. 🙂 Most days when I get ready for the day, I follow the Dew Skin with Skin Twin Foundation for a little more coverage or at the very least, the Skin Twin Creamy Concealer for my under-eye circles and reddish nose!